 “I met my best friends during my first weeks in the Smith College Chorus.
 The group gave me an immediate sense of home and belonging in college.”

 Members of the Glee Club are eligible to audition for the highly selective Smith College Chamber Singers.
 The internationally known Chamber Singers have performed widely since 1951.
 Touring every two years, the program provides financial assistance enabling all members to tour regardless of financial need.
-Auditions for Chamber Singers are held after Glee Club auditions have concluded.
+Auditions for Chamber Singers are held during orientation and the first week of classes in the fall semester.

 Beginning singers of all class years are welcome in the Introduction to Choral Singing course, in which students learn how to read music and establish a healthy vocal technique.
 The course includes one informal performance at the end of each semester.